Using STorM32 with ArduPilot

 |360° Gimbal with Free Look||-||-||-||x|

 (?)
-May or may not work properly in the latest ArduPilot releases, see the comment in the above.
+Most but not all features work well in the latest ArduPilot releases.
 Please check with the ArduPilot community.

 (1) The message reports the last set point, not the actual gimbal/camera orientation.